suyeony0/suyeony0.github.io/_posts/2020-6-17-[SAMSUNG SW - Juvenile Shark].markdown

 ﻿[219.
 SAMSUNG SW : Juvenile Shark]
 - It was a simulation problem.
-- I thought it was easy, actually until now. but I’ve trapped by something so I took so much time.
+- I thought it was easy, actually until now. but I’ve been trapped by something so I took so much time.
-- the trap was syncronizing fish’s position with table.
+- the trap was to syncronize fishes' position with table.
-- I had used fish’s position vector as global variable.
+- I had used fishes' position vector as global variable.
 So the program didn’t work well.
 - To find this trap, I spent so much time :(
-- I didn’t’ used BFS.
-Because of that, I think I devoured much time
+- I didn’t used BFS.
+Because of that, I think it devoured much time
 - I spent 2 hours and half or so.
 - see the code.

 ```cpp